EN

 2. The Great Waste: Seven Billion Locked Treasure Chests

-3. Global Creativity Crisis: World's Underlying but Unsuspected and Unnoticed Crisis
+3. Creativity Crisis: World's Underlying but Unsuspected Crisis

 4. Higher-Order Human Needs that Clamor for Fulfillment: Identity.
 Authenticity.
 Meaning.
 Purpose